-In cases where unusual circumstances cause a student to miss a significant amount of class time for reasons beyond the student’s control, the student should confer with the faculty member and class dean to ascertain if it is feasible to complete the work of the course.
-If a student misses a week of class, faculty members are encouraged to notify the appropriate class dean of the student’s home school.
-The class dean will contact the student.
+In cases where unusual circumstances cause a student to miss a significant amount of class time for reasons beyond the student’s control, the student should confer with the faculty member and class/advising dean to ascertain if it is feasible to complete the work of the course.

-There is a variety of activities in which students serve as representatives of the Fordham community.
-The most visible of these is varsity athletics, but others include the debate team, ROTC, presentation of research, the University choir, and the dance team.
+Participation in University-Sanctioned Activity: Students serve as representatives of the Fordham community in a variety of activities.
 The authorized administrator/director of the activity will provide a written list of the dates of the activities, including travel time, at the beginning of the semester to each of the students.
 Students will provide each of their professors with the scheduled list of excused absence(s) at the beginning of each semester.
 The faculty will acknowledge the scheduled absence(s) by signing an accompanying letter.
 In some cases—e.g., the scheduling of a championship tournament or a rescheduled competition—the actual timing of the event may not be known at the beginning of the semester.
 In such cases, the authorized administrator will make every effort to notify instructors as soon as possible.

-In any of the above four circumstances, it is the student’s responsibility to obtain any class notes or other course material missed due to the absence from peers in the course.
-It is also the student’s responsibility to speak with the instructor to make arrangements for missed examinations or graded assignments.
+In all of the circumstances noted above, it is the student’s responsibility to obtain any class notes or other course material missed due to the absence.
+It is also the student’s responsibility to speak with the instructor to make arrangements to make up missed examinations or graded assignments.
 The manner in which the work will be made up is left to the discretion of each faculty member.